MANAVGK2038/QRCode-Generator/README.md

 # QRCode-Generator

-A comprehensive QR Code Generator made using Python
+A comprehensive QR Code Generator made using Python3.

-Includes option to enter the text of the website for which the QR Code needs to be generated
+Includes option to enter the text of the website for which the QR Code needs to be generated.

 Options: Generate QR Code,
          Save QR Code,
-         Clear
+         Clear.

 Can use any scanner to scan the code.